StackExchange/dnscontrol/docs/creds-json.md

 Message: `ERROR: creds.json entry ... has invalid ... value ...`

-This indicates that the type `-` was specified in `creds.json`, which is not allowed.
-The token `-` indicates that the value is to be found in `creds.json` thus it can not be used in`creds.json`.
+This indicates that the type `-` was specified in a `TYPE` value in `creds.json`.
+There is no provider named `-` therefore that is invalid.
+Perhaps you meant to specify a `-` on a command-line tool?

 The fix is to change the `TYPE` subkey entry in `creds.json` from `-` to a valid service provider identifier, as listed